daveworth/not-so-secret-sauce/topics/code-reviews-howto.md

 ## I'm new here!

-For your first few code reviews, you should pair with someone else for doing the actual review.
+For the first few code reviews that you do, you should pair with someone else for doing the actual review.
 Code reviews are extremely important, and aren't something that comes naturally to most people until you've done a few of them.
 A recorded <a href="/topics/tech-talks.html">Tech Talk</a> on this is coming soon.

+Hopefully, the first people to review you will go overboard and give you a lot of feedback so you can get a feel for what is involved.
+Remember that there is nothing personal about feedback in a code review, we're all here to deliver high quality software and the feedback is about how to make our software better.

 ## The Process

 Each week, you'll be assigned another developer to review.
-Find out what projects they have worked on, and queue up every commit they have made since the last time they were reviewed (Typically 1 week ago).
+Before the week begins, find out what projects the developer will be working on and figure out when and how you will be reviewing them.
 If you don't have access to their code for some reason, let the developer know and there are likely a few quick buttons that can be pushed.
+Ideally you'll review commits every day or even more frequently, but sometimes you'll end up waiting until the end of the week and reviewing a week's worth of commits all at once.
+It's also good to schedule a time with the developer you are reviewing to sit down with them and do the review while both of you are looking at the screen.

 Take a look at each commit and leave in-line comments for anything you notice including things like: